 Bonded-Pair Cabling Prepares Networks for the Internet of Things

-When it comes to the IoT – the Internet of Things – we consider every signal transmitted as mission-critical, whether it’s a wireless access point that provides network access to employees and customers, a security camera that ensures 24/7 video surveillance or an HD display that runs promotional information and important messages for employees or visitors.
+When it comes to the Internet of Things (IoT), we consider every signal transmitted as mission-critical, whether it’s a wireless access point providing network access to employees and customers, a 24/7 video surveillance camera or a high-definition display sharing operational, directional or promotional detail.

 Now, with nearly every device moving to “over IP,” each signal counts when data is being transmitted from these “things” (any device that communicates with a network through an integrated digital sensor) to a switch and to a server somewhere in the facility or in the cloud.
 According to Gartner research, the number of connected devices will grow by 30% in 2016, bringing the number of IoT-connected devices to 6.4 billion units worldwide by the end of the year.
 Moreover, every PoE (Power over Ethernet) connection counts in the Internet of Things as well, as it feeds power to VoIP phones, wireless access points, cameras and various other smart devices connected to the network.

 This is a monumental shift for our networks.
 We’ve gone from considering only certain businesses and industries to be “mission-critical” (financial institutions, for example) to viewing every IoT signal transmission as indispensable.

 More than ever before, networks can’t fail.
 Downtime could mean security systems that fail, phones that don’t work, fire alarms that can’t alert building management to a problem or lighting systems that won’t turn on.
 Not only do our networks need to reliably transmit constant packets of data, but they also need to ensure that powered links are delivered so devices remain functional.
 When you think about it, that’s a lot to ask of your network.

 Benefits of Bonded-Pair Technology